vega/vega-lite/site/docs/encoding/stack.md

 ## Layered Bar Chart

-If `stack` is `"none"`, the marks will be layered on top of each other.
+If `stack` is `null`, the marks will be layered on top of each other.
 In this example, setting the mark's `opacity` to be semi-transparent (`0.6`) creates a layered bar chart.

 <div class="vl-example" data-name="bar_layered_transparent"></div>